Freeriding & Ski touring

 Freeriding - Freedom and a thirst for adventure on the Kaunertal Glacier

-The wild side of the Kaunertal Glacier –or the excitement of bringing untracked slopes into harmony with a unique off-piste experience of nature.
-The Kaunertal Glacier is still something of a secret spot for freeriders.
-After driving up the approximately 26 km long access road into the glacier regions, you will find a ski area that is still an insider tip because of its location.
-The terrain is very spacious, interesting and you will always find untracked slopes to experience your freeride adventure individually.
+The wild side of the Kaunertal Glacier - untouched slopes, deep powder and pure alpine freedom far beyond the pistes.
+The Kaunertal Glacier can still be considered a secret spot for freeriders.
+After driving up the approximately 26 km long access road into the glacier regions, you will find a ski area that passes as an insider tip because of its location.
+The terrain is wide open and diverse - giving you the freedom to shape your freeride adventure your own way!

 © TVB Tiroler Oberland-Kaunertal-Severin Wegener